lpraz/bestfriend/README.md

 * Be fast - optimize repeated processes.

 ## Features
-* Configurable cell width (8, 16 and 32-bit signed integers)
+* Configurable cell width (8, 16 and 32-bit signed integers) and overflow behaviour (wrap, throw exception)
 * Configurable input EOF behaviour (set to -1, set to 0, or no change)
 * Unbounded tape in *both* directions!